marod424/cabo-san-matthew/content/posts/cover-letter-reloaded.md

 ## Origin

 I'm a product of my parents, as most of us are.
 They met in Silicon Valley -- my mother studying for her Master's Degree, my father working as a Computer Engineer.
 So I come from a technical family.
 By the time I entered college, my father was working as a patent attorney (often for technical IP) and my mother was teaching highschool AP Computer Science and Web Development.
-I have an older brother and a younger sister; as a family we love to play games, work on puzzles, and [submerge in mystery](/posts/o-father).
+I have an older sister and a younger brother; as a family we love to play games, work on puzzles, and [submerge in mystery](/posts/o-father).

 #### Core Principles

-1. [**I value education**](/projects/knowledgine): I love to learn, think, explore, and work through problems; I don't sleep as well or attend to my other responsiblities if I am actively stumped -- *working on my equanimity!*
+1. [**Value education**](/projects/knowledgine): I love to learn, think, explore, and work through problems; I don't sleep as well or attend to my other responsiblities if I am actively stumped -- *working on my equanimity!*

 2. [**Faith based**](/posts/ocean): purpose driven, optimistic, and hopeful; introducing practicality into idealism can sometimes frustrate me -- *working on my balance!*